elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-does-the-transition-from-a-traditional-landbased-economy-to-a-wagebased-economy-affect-economic-sustainability-for-first-nations.md

 url: /learn/health-studies/questions/how-does-the-transition-from-a-traditional-landbased-economy-to-a-wagebased-economy-affect-economic-sustainability-for-first-nations
 score: -1.0
 related_article1:
-    id: 163372
+    id: 163376
-    title: How do current health disparities between First Nations and the national average manifest in terms of infectious diseases and immunity?
+    title: >-
+        How do spirituality and a sense of purpose contribute to cultural wisdom and identity in Indigenous communities?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-current-health-disparities-between-first-nations-and-the-national-average-manifest-in-terms-of-infectious-diseases-and-immunity
+    url: /learn/health-studies/questions/how-do-spirituality-and-a-sense-of-purpose-contribute-to-cultural-wisdom-and-identity-in-indigenous-communities
 related_article2:
-    id: 163377
+    id: 163386
-    title: What were the impacts of the British North America Act and the Indian Act on First Nations communities?
+    title: >-
+        Why is cultural integrity and identity important for the health and well-being of First Nations communities?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-were-the-impacts-of-the-british-north-america-act-and-the-indian-act-on-first-nations-communities
+    url: /learn/health-studies/questions/why-is-cultural-integrity-and-identity-important-for-the-health-and-wellbeing-of-first-nations-communities
 related_article3:
-    id: 163378
+    id: 163373
-    title: How have economic shifts contributed to socio-economic disadvantages for First Nations?
+    title: >-
+        What are the key determinants of health according to the Public Health Agency of Canada, and why might they be limited for First Nations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-have-economic-shifts-contributed-to-socioeconomic-disadvantages-for-first-nations
+    url: /learn/health-studies/questions/what-are-the-key-determinants-of-health-according-to-the-public-health-agency-of-canada-and-why-might-they-be-limited-for-first-nations
 related_article4:
-    id: 163378
+    id: 163377
-    title: How have economic shifts contributed to socio-economic disadvantages for First Nations?
+    title: >-
+        What were the impacts of the British North America Act and the Indian Act on First Nations communities?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-have-economic-shifts-contributed-to-socioeconomic-disadvantages-for-first-nations
-related_article5:
-    id: 163376
-    title: How do spirituality and a sense of purpose contribute to cultural wisdom and identity in Indigenous communities?
-    subject: Health Studies
-    url: /learn/health-studies/questions/how-do-spirituality-and-a-sense-of-purpose-contribute-to-cultural-wisdom-and-identity-in-indigenous-communities
+    url: /learn/health-studies/questions/what-were-the-impacts-of-the-british-north-america-act-and-the-indian-act-on-first-nations-communities
 ---

 &nbsp;